wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmware-to-azure.md

 - **Protect physical servers**—Coordinate replication, failover, and recovery of on-premises physical Windows and Linux servers to Azure using the Azure Site Recovery service.

 The article includes an overview, deployment prerequisites, and set up instructions.
 At the end of the article your VMware virtual machines or physical servers will be replicating to Azure.
-If you run into problems, post your questions on the [Azure Recovery Services <!-- deleted by customization Forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr) --><!-- keep by customization: begin --> Forum](https://social.msdn.microsoft.com/forums/zh-cn/home?forum=hypervrecovmgr) <!-- keep by customization: end -->.
+If you run into problems, post your questions on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr).

 ## What is Azure Site Recovery?